 There are various recommended practices regarding the safe usage of the cantilevered rack.
 This is regardless of whether it is installed inside or outside.

 A cantilevered rack should, at the very least, undergo an annual inspection.
-For pallet racking inspection, Mracking is a leading company.
-We have expert people who are well aware of the technicalities of the pallet racking inspection.
+For cantilever racking inspection, Mracking is a leading company.
+We have expert people who are well aware of the technicalities of the cantilever racking inspection.

 Racks in heavy traffic locations or those with past damage should undergo more frequent inspections.
 When a damaged area is found, the rack has to be separated and emptied when it’s safe to do so.